 Transferable Skills Programme

-Registration for all these courses is handled via the ILLC office.
+Registration for all these courses, except for the Introduction and the Teaching skills courses, is handled by the ILLC office.

 |Aimed at||Course||Offered by||Schedule|

 |First-year candidates||Project Management||Tim Theeboom|

 |All PhDs who teach at the FNWI||Teaching Skills||Faculty of Science||TBA|

 |Second or third-year candidates||Academic Writing|

 |Third or fourth-year candidates||Grant Applications*||Karin van de Sande|

 ILLC staff member